TSS Certification Process - TSB 2000 Standard

 conducted at our Resident Training Centre (RTC).

-also required to submit logged actual field experience and training related documentation as
+TSS designates are required to submit logged actual field experience and training related documentation as

 required under the TSCM Operational Standard - Policy and Procedure